matter-labs/era-compiler-tester/README.md

 * [era-compiler-llvm](https://github.com/matter-labs/era-compiler-llvm)
 * [era-solidity](https://github.com/matter-labs/era-solidity/)

-To allow testing custom FE and VM changes in the Pull Requests (PRs) of these repositories, two additional tags are supported:
+To allow testing custom FE and VM changes in Pull Requests (PRs) of these repositories, two additional tags are supported:
+* `era-compiler-llvm-test`
 * `era-solidity-test`
-* `era-compiler-llvm-test`

 If these tags exist, the tester from these tags will be used by the workflows instead of the default `main` branch.